ralna/GALAHAD/doc/Julia/rst-dir/trs_functions.rst

 	*
 		- H_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type INT that holds the number of entries in the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- H_row

-		- is a one-dimensional array of size H_ne and type Int32 that holds the row indices of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size H_ne and type INT that holds the row indices of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be C_NULL.

 	*
 		- H_col

-		- is a one-dimensional array of size H_ne and type Int32 that holds the column indices of the lower triangular part of $H$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size H_ne and type INT that holds the column indices of the lower triangular part of $H$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be C_NULL.

 	*
 		- H_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type INT that holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be C_NULL.

 .. index:: pair: function; trs_import_m
 .. _doxid-galahad__trs_8h_1a427420b6025d522bb7b3c652e8c2be48: